Our Daily Bread (1934 film)

 Our Daily Bread is a 1934 American drama film directed by King Vidor and starring Karen Morley, Tom Keene, and John Qualen.
 The film is a sequel to Vidor's silent classic The Crowd (1928), using the same characters although with different actors.

 Plot

-A couple, down on their luck during the Great Depression, move to a farm to try to make a go of living off the land.
+A couple, down on their luck during the Great Depression, moves to a farm to try to make a go of living off the land.
 They have no idea what to do at first, but soon find other downtrodden people to help them.
-Soon they have a collective of people, some from the big city, who work together on a farm.
+Soon, they have a collective of people, some from the big city, who work together on a farm.
 A severe drought is killing the crops.
 The people then dig a ditch by hand, almost two miles long, to divert water from a creek to irrigate the crops.

 Production

 Vidor tried to interest Irving Thalberg of MGM in the project, but Thalberg, who had greenlighted the earlier film, rejected the idea.
 Vidor then produced the film himself and released it through United Artists.
 The film is also known as Hell's Crossroads, an American reissue title.